 Ireland conjures up many images: leprechauns, shamrock, sheep, sheep and more sheep, and basically – anything green.
 And she doesn’t disappoint because Ireland is all this, with many more amazing sights, sounds and flavours.
-I didn’t know what to expect, but I looked forward to what we would discover.

 It takes roughly six hours to drive from one end of the island to the other, which was just enough time to see many of Ireland’s major sites and attractions over a short period of time.
 This is exactly what my husband and I planned to do over the next seven days.